 - Reference research and data from third-party firms like CBRE

-- Consider partnering with a site selection advisory firm to get access to proprietary data
+- Partner with a site selection advisory firm to get access to proprietary data

 Choosing the right location for a new store is always a big decision but with the right information and the support of market-leading partners, you’ll be able to select your new location with confidence.

 At PODS, we understand the challenges of opening a new retail store location.
 To learn more about how PODS for Business can help retailers, visit our website to discover the retail solutions we offer.

 RELATED ARTICLE: 9 Retail Trends and Predictions for 2022